You’ve read some of the most successful blogs on the Internet and you can’t get away from one nagging idea.

 More than that, you want to leave behind your 9-to-5 office cubicle life and start working for yourself.
 You want the freedom to do what you love and earn a living on your terms.

 The good news is that you could start a blog in 20 minutes if you really wanted to.
-But if you want to build something that will last, here’s a step-by-step guide to getting started.
+Here’s a step-by-step guide to getting started.

 Choose a Topic